Are there different levels of Heaven? Are there three heavens?Question: "Are there different levels of Heaven? Are there three heavens?"

-The closest thing Scripture says to there being different levels of heaven is found in 2 Corinthians 12:2, “I know a man in Christ who fourteen years ago was caught up to the third heaven.
+Answer: The closest thing Scripture says to there being different levels of heaven is found in 2 Corinthians 12:2, “I know a man in Christ who fourteen years ago was caught up to the third heaven.
 Whether it was in the body or out of the body I do not know—God knows.”
-Some interpret this as indicating that there are three different levels of heaven, a level for “super-committed Christians” or Christians who have obtained a high level of spirituality, a level for “ordinary” Christians, and a level for Christians who did not serve God faithfully.
+Some interpret this as indicating that there are three different levels of heaven: a level for “super-committed Christians” or Christians who have obtained a high level of spirituality, a level for “ordinary” Christians, and a level for Christians who did not serve God faithfully.
 This view has no basis in Scripture.

 Scripture does speak of different rewards in heaven.
 Jesus said regarding rewards, “Behold, I am coming soon!
 My reward is with me, and I will give to everyone according to what he has done” (Revelation 22:12).
-Jesus said that when He comes He will have with Him rewards to give to people on the basis of what they have done.
-This shows us that there will be a time of reward for believers.
-In 2 Timothy 4:7-8, we read the words of Paul as he closes out his ministry: “I have fought the good fight, I have finished the race, I have kept the faith.
-Now there is in store for me the crown of righteousness, which the Lord, the righteous Judge, will award to me on that day — and not only to me, but also to all who have longed for his appearing.”
+Since Jesus will be distributing rewards on the basis of what we have done, we can safely say that there will be a time of reward for believers and that the rewards will differ somewhat from person to person.

 Only those works that survive God’s refining fire have eternal value and will be worthy of reward.
 Those valuable works are referred to as “gold, silver, and costly stones” (1 Corinthians 3:12) and are those things that are built upon the foundation of faith in Christ.
 Those works that will not be rewarded are called “wood, hay, and stubble”; these are not evil deeds but shallow activities with no eternal value.
 Rewards will be distributed at the “judgment seat of Christ,” a place where believers’ lives will be evaluated for the purpose of rewards.
 “Judgment” of believers never refers to punishment for sin.
 Jesus Christ was punished for our sin when He died on the cross, and God said about us: “I will forgive their wickedness and will remember their sins no more” (Hebrews 8:12).
 What a glorious thought!
 The Christian need never fear punishment, but can look forward to crowns of reward that he can cast at the feet of the Savior.
 In conclusion, there are not different levels of heaven, but there are different levels of reward in heaven.

-What is the first resurrection?
-What is the second resurrection?
+What is the second heaven?